 Key Takeaways

-• 62% of Long Island homeowners have already filed a grievance, nearly triple the national rate.
+62% of Long Island homeowners have filed a grievance, nearly 3x the national rate.

-• Ownwell handles the entire grievance process on contingency.
+Ownwell handles the entire grievance process on a contingency basis.
 You pay nothing unless your taxes go down.

 If your Nassau County tax bill made you do a double-take this year, you're not alone.
 Property taxes on Long Island rank among the highest in the nation, and the county's assessment process routinely overvalues homes by 10% to 20%.